How To Lengthen and Shorten Rain Chains

 The styles that can be lengthened in this fashion are:

-Finally, the rest of the link styles can be lengthened by simply making a single cut at any point on the bottom link.
+The rest of the link styles can be lengthened by simply making a single cut at any point on the bottom link.
 Then the link can be separated enough to add on a new section.
 After the new section is added, the cut link can be bound with a metal epoxy such as J-B Weld.
 The styles that can be lengthened in this fashion are: